MihaiDavid05/Mask-to-COCO-JSON/README.md

 │           ├───instances_val2017.json
 │           └───instances_train2017.json
 ```
-You can easily use your dataset as a CustomClass that perfectly mimics COCO (only the classes and the palette are different).
+You can easily use your CustomDataset that perfectly mimics COCO (only the classes and the palette are different) in other projects.

 ## :clipboard: Notes
-Please read the description of `mask_channel` CLI argument and make sure you understand the mask options and the color palette.
+*IMPORTANT:* Please read the description of `mask_channel` CLI argument and make sure you understand the mask options and the color palette.

 ## TODOs
-- [ ] Support base formats other than masks
 - [ ] Add more datasets